Lack of access to generic antibiotics and antifungals is an overlooked issue in AMR

 Good practice is becoming more common in the actions taken by pharmaceutical companies to limit the threat of AMR.
 This is most notable in the plans to ensure wider access to and responsible use of future products, as well as in the steps taken to curb the release of antibacterial waste into the environment.
 In stewardship, generic medicine manufacturers are taking a more active role.
 However, all companies miss opportunities to improve access LMICs, where the need is greatest and where people face the greatest threat from superbug infections.

 A complex global issue such as AMR can only be tackled through collaborative, coordinated action.
 With tried and tested policies and practices in the playbook, the pharmaceutical industry must now accelerate its efforts against this global health security threat, with support from policymakers and investors, and through partnerships.

 The AMR pandemic can be brought to a halt, and the pharmaceutical industry has a central role to play.
 We know what needs to be done to counter this threat.
-There are four key ways in which Big Pharma companies can take action to limit AMR:
+There are four key ways in which R&D-based pharma companies can take action to limit AMR:

 Increase and sustain R&D investment

 In R&D, the unwavering priority is for companies to deepen their investment and engagement in antibacterial and antifungal R&D, with a focus on pathogens in the highest threat categories, and to further tailor the detail and specificity of stewardship and access plans.

 Companies that operate manufacturing sites can ensure the levels of antibacterial residues present in wastewaters do not exceed limits that are considered safe.
 It is key that pharma companies leverage their positions in the supply chain and extend these standards to suppliers as well.